 Every layer of the stack was chosen to serve the product, not the résumé.

-The ticker animation required a specific architectural fix: a single-strip approach withtranslateX(-50%) produced a blank gap mid-loop whenever content width didn't divide evenly into the viewport.
-The solution was two identical strips sitting side-by-side in a flex row, each animating at translateX(-100%) — the second strip is always immediately adjacent to the first, so there's no gap possible, regardless of content length.
+The ticker animation required a specific architectural fix.
+A single strip withtranslateX(-50%) produces a gap mid-loop whenever content width doesn't divide evenly into the viewport.
+Two identical strips side-by-side, each animating at translateX(-100%), solves it completely — the second strip is always immediately adjacent to the first, so no gap is geometrically possible regardless of content length.

 /* Two strips.
 Each moves its own full width left.
 No gap. */